 This service is a risk management tool.
 The member is provided with a short questionnaire regarding the nature of the engagement of any person.
 The responses are used to determine the status of the person as either an employee or sub-contractor.
 Based on the outcome the member is then advised on how best to deal with PAYG Taxation, Workers Compensation, Superannuation and Minimum Payments to the person.

-The IR Department provides advice, drafting and lodgement of agreements.
-With increased reliance on agreements arising from Federal workplace relations legislation, there is an ever increasing reliance on agreement making.
+The IR Department provides advice, drafting and lodgement of enterprise agreements.
+There is an increased reliance on enterprise agreements arising from Federal workplace relations legislation.

 The IR Department regularly represents employers in industrial disputes and claims.
 This representation is provided during conciliation of employment matters with unions, solicitors or Government Departments as well as conciliation and arbitration before relevant industrial tribunals.
 Such disputes / claims also involve unfair and unlawful dismissals, redundancies, wage claims etc.